-WNN – Women News Network staff, interns and freelance journalists
+WNN – Women News Network staff and freelance journalists

 Human rights journalist and WNN – Women News Network Founder Lys Anzia was the first woman on the programming board for Public TV Channel12 KBDI in Denver, Colorado (U.S.) at its conception in 1979.
 Anzia is also an award-winning historical playwright; a Pushcart Prize nominee in poetry; and a United Nations expert panelist on media.
 She has also brought on-the-ground reports to the UN during the annual UNCSW – UN Commission on the Status of Women conference that brings women from over 170 countries to New York City each year.
 Working to bring a tight focus on the needs of global women, Lys’s early career began in public radio via a radio production internship with Pacifica affiliate radio station WPFW-FM in Washington, D.C.
 Taking part in a fellowship that included leaders at the Pulitzer Center as well as others in the media, after numerous awards, Lys later received formal recognition from the U.S. California State Legislature for her “…dedication and commitment to independent global journalism…” in 2013.
 Today Anzia’s dedication continues as she works to bring global women’s voices from the ground to the public.

 Recognized by UNESCO for ‘Professional Journalistic Standards and Code of Ethics” WNN began as a solo project.
 Today it brings news stories on women from 5+ global regions to the attention of international ‘change-makers’ including over 600 NGO affiliates and United Nations agencies.